 8. What Does the Number Mean at the Bottom of a Limited Edition Print?

 I have to explain what the number is more often than you might think.
-I don’t sell in a gallery, I sell on a street market, and people are genuinely perplexed.
-They say things like,
+I don’t sell in a gallery, I sell on a street market, and many people are genuinely perplexed.
+They say things such as:

 ‘I’ve always wondered what the fraction means’